Aetherinox/obi-sync-docs/README.md

 <br /><br />

 ### Privacy & Security
-The plugin is dead simple.
+The plugin and self-hosted server are dead simple.
 No data is collected.
 You can even run your sync server on the local network without access to the internet.
+All vault data is stored behind an encrypted password and inside a database file.